Doctor’s Note: Your Essential Guide to Scalp Psoriasis

 Scalpicin Itch Treatment

-Active Ingredient: 1% Hydrocortisone
+Main Ingredient: 1% Hydrocortisone

 Note: Topical steroid.
 Do not overuse.
 Much stronger steroids are available by prescription (clobetasol, betamethasone, fluocinonide, etc.)